chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - Have SSH Key Pair ready in AWS, so new VM's are created using that pair.\
   Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
 - We do not support passphrase for Private Key authentication.
+- Make sure that bastion machine should be in the same vpc as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+- Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
+- If below attribute are not privided, in that case terrafrom code will create and use it.
+  - `aws_os_snapshot_role_arn`
+  - `os_snapshot_user_access_key_id`
+  - `os_snapshot_user_access_key_secret`
+- If you choose `backup_config` as `s3` then provide the bucket name to feild `s3_bucketName`.
+If `s3_bucketName` exist it is directly use for backup configuration and if it doesn't exist then deployment code wil tries to create `s3_bucketName`.
+- If you choose `backup_config` as `efs` then deployment code tries to create the EFS and mount on all frontend and backend node.
+- If you choose `backup_config` as `" "` (empty), then you have to manually to do the backup configuration, after the deployment complete.

 {{< warning >}} PLEASE DONOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
 {{< /warning >}}